What material is commonly used for the lenses of periscopes?

 (d) B-59

-What was the codename given to the German naval operations involving submarines during World War II?
+What codename was given to the German naval operations involving submarines during World War II?

 (a) Operation Overlord